 Modern Slavery Policy

-We are committed to improving our practices to combat slavery and human trafficking and are keen to work with our recruitment agency partners, end user clients and staff to eradicate this practice in the United Kingdom.
+We regularly review and improve our practices to combat slavery and human trafficking and are keen to work with our recruitment agency partners, consulting companies, end user clients and staff to eradicate this practice in the United Kingdom.

-Our business is organised into eight business units:
+Our business is organised into nine business units:

 - Brookson Solutions Limited – an umbrella business supplying labour to various industries and sectors in the UK via recruitment businesses.

 - Brookson CIS Solutions Limited – an umbrella business supplying labour to various industries requiring Construction Industry Scheme registration in the UK via recruitment businesses.

 - Brookson Financial Limited – independent financial advisory services to temporary workers, personal service companies and micro-businesses in the UK.

 - Brookson Limited – an accountancy practice providing specialist business support services to micro-businesses and personal services companies in the UK, as well as payroll services and back office support services to small, medium and large UK based businesses.